 A member of several corporate and civic Boards of Directors, Kevin also leads projects at the national level for not-for-profit organizations, including the Salvation Army and the Character Education Partnership (CEP) in Washington, D.C.
 He is actively involved in his local community's civic and educational efforts.

-L. W. “Biff” Hawkey, adjunct professor, teaches a graduate course in feasibility studies.
+L. W. “Biff” Hawkey, adjunct professor since 1999, teaches a graduate course in feasibility studies.
 He is the Senior Vice President of Development for Hostmark Hospitality Group.

 Biff joined Hostmark in 1989 after serving as President and CEO of Training Consultants, Inc., a hospitality training company focused on teaching techniques for implementing operational systems and motivational techniques to mid-level supervisory personnel.
 In his role as General Counsel and Development team member for Hostmark, he has utilized his wealth of knowledge in real estate, law and tax to provide support and assistance for hundreds of hotel owners.
 His valuable insights have earned him notoriety within the hospitality industry.
 He is a popular speaker at major hospitality conferences including the New York University Investment Conference, UCLA Investment Conference, Georgia State University Investment Conference, as well as the Georgetown University CLE Conference.